jekyc/wig/README.md

 ```
 $ python3 wig.py -h
-usage: wig.py [-h] [-v] [-d] [-p {1,2,4}] host
+usage: wig.py [-h] [-v] [-d] [-p {1,2,3,4}] [--cms_name PLUGIN_NAME] host

 WebApp Information Gatherer

 positional arguments:
   host                  the host name of the target

 optional arguments:
   -h, --help            show this help message and exit
   -v                    list all the urls where matches have been found
-  -d          Desperate mode - crawl pages fetched for additional ressource
+  -d                    Desperate mode - crawl pages fetched for additional
-              and try to match all fingerprints.
+                        ressource and try to match all fingerprints.
-  -p {1,2,4}  select a profile: 1) Make only one request 2) Make one request
+  -p {1,2,3,4}          select a profile: 1) Make only one request 2) Make one
+                        request per cms 3) Use a specific cms (requires
-              per plugin 4) All (default)
+                        --cms_name) 4) All (default)
+  --cms_name PLUGIN_NAME
+                        the name of the plugin to run.
+Indicates '-p 3'
 ```